 There are also a few diseases that can affect the pupil of the dog’s eye.
 One such disease is called uveitis, an inflammation of the uvea.
 Puppies and young dogs have a lot of growth in their eyes, which means they are more susceptible to eye diseases.

 If you notice that your puppy is experiencing eye problems, it is best to take them to the vet as soon as possible.
-It is important to know what to look for when your pup is experiencing eye problems.
+Knowing what to look for when your pup is experiencing eye problems is important.

 When the pupil of an eye is dilated, there is some problem with the retina.
 The pupil may be dilated due to an infection – especially bacterial infections, common in dogs.